MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/view-and-understand-call-summary.md

 ---
-title: "View and understand call summary in conversation intelligence | MicrosoftDocs"
+title: "View and understand call summary page (Sales Insights) | MicrosoftDocs"
-description: "View and understand call summary in conversation intelligence." ms.date: 11/18/2020 ms.service: crm-online ms.topic: article
+description: "Use call summary a get a high-level view of how a conversation with customer went, and includes action items and relevant keywords, timeline, transcript." ms.date: 11/18/2020 ms.topic: article
 author: udaykirang
 ms.author: udag
 manager: shujoshi
 ---

-# View and understand call summary pages
+# View and understand call summary page

 Sellers and their managers need an easy way to review the conversations they've had with their customers and quickly find relevant talking points, keywords, and insights.
 The call summary page provides a high-level view of how the conversation with a customer went, and includes action items and relevant keywords, a timeline, a transcript of the call, and more.